Docs/CMS Integrations/Shopify Integration

 "Connection Failed"Incorrect store domain or invalid API token.Double-check your .myshopify.com domain and ensure the token was copied correctly.
 Regenerate the token if needed.

 "No blogs found"The API token lacks the read_content scope, or the store has no blogs.Reinstall the custom app in Shopify and ensure both read_content and write_content scopes are selected.
-Create a blog in Shopify Admin.
+Create a blog in Shopify Admin first.

 Article fails to publish (Error status)The API token lacks the write_content scope, or the target blog was deleted.Verify the app has the write_content scope.
 Check that the selected blog still exists in your Shopify store.